lukinkratas/cli-t212-to-digrin-go/README.md

 # CLI T212 to Digrin
-Golang CLI tool for fetching T212 reports and transforming them to be used in Digrin portfolio tracker.
-Stores the reports in S3.
+Golang CLI tool for fetching T212 reports via API call and transforming them to be used in Digrin portfolio tracker.
+Stores the reports in AWS S3.

 ```
 echo "T212_API_KEY=$T212_API_KEY" >> .env